ctagroup/home-app/contributing.md

 Ideally, you should not be putting console logs in your production code but just in case you need to put it, use Winston methods for that.

 We've created a wrapper object called `logger` to use Winston.
-And this object is availbel globally on client & server, both the environments.
+And this object is availble globally on client & server, both the environments.

 ```
 logger.log('info', "YOYO - This is Log");